icpc/ccs-specs/Contest_API.md

 The following list of API endpoints should be supported.
-Note that `state`, `scoreboard` and `event-feed` are singular nouns and indeed contain only a single element.
+Note that `state`, `scoreboard` and `event-feed` are singular nouns and indeed contain only a single object.

 All endpoints should support `GET`; specific details on other methods are mentioned below.